-Service Blueprints are visual thinking artifacts that help to capture the big picture and interconnections, and are a way to plan out projects and relate service design decisions back to the original research insights.
-The blueprint is different from the service ecology in that it includes specific detail about the elements, experiences, and delivery within the service itself (Polaine, A., Løvlie, L., & Reason, B., Service design: From insight to implementation, 2013).
+Service Blueprints are visual thinking artifacts that help to capture the big picture and interconnections.
+They are a way to plan projects and relate service design decisions to the original research insights.
+The blueprint differs from the service ecology in that it includes a specific detail about the elements, experiences, and delivery within the service itself (Polaine, A., Løvlie, L., & Reason, B., Service design: From insight to implementation, 2013).

-Strategy Canvas help you compare how well competitors meet costumer buying criteria or desired outcomes.
-To create your own strategy canvas, list the 10-12 most important functional desired outcomes — or buying criteria — on the x-axis.
+Strategy Canvas helps you compare how well competitors meet customer buying criteria or desired outcomes.
+To create your strategy canvas, list the 10-12 most important functional desired outcomes — or buying criteria — on the x-axis.
 On the y-ais, list the 3-5 most common competitors (direct, indirect, alternative solutions and multi-tools solutions) for the job.
 (Garbugli, É., Solving Product, 2020).

 While Alignment Diagrams are good for facilitating discussions around qualifying value by bringing both Business and Users perspectives together, there is still a need for quantifying value objectively.
 Let’s look why.